-Now some called us a gang and said that I was the leader.
-Please.
-How could they think us anything like a gang?
+How could they mistake our clan to be anything like a gang?
 We were just inseparable friends who looked out for each other.
 Our loyalty, the loyalty of friends, came from love.
 The loyalty gangs are noted for is spawned by fear and fear alone.
-I hope we have that much cleared up.
-You know who I am and what it is that I have set out to do.
-Forgive me if everything is not as exciting as you imagined it, but this is real life we are talking about and not cheap pulp fiction.